 Brandon Sanderson is at the forefront of the new age of original fantasy writing that rejects Tolkien’s

 influence and aims to fulfill the unlimited potential of fantasy—the unlimited genre.
 Sanderson is famous for his innovative, brilliant magic systems—whether the allomancy of his Mistborn trilogy, the powers of the Knights Radiant in his Stormlight Archive, or his nuanced handling of the elements-based magic system of The Wheel of Time, he always seems several steps ahead of other fantasy authors in his understanding of and development of magic systems.
 And there are clear reasons for this.
-He is better at creating magic systems because he has a deeper understanding of what makes them good—and, fortunately for us, he has distilled this understanding into his four Laws of Magic.
+He is better at creating magic systems because he has a deeper understanding of what makes them good—and, fortunately for us, he has distilled this understanding into his three Laws of Magic.